Jessie Miller

-Jessie Maude "Chubbie" Miller (1902 – 1972, London, England) was a pioneering Australian aviator.
+Jessie Maude "Chubbie" Miller (1901 Western Australia – 1972, London, England) was a pioneering Australian aviator.
+In 1927, Miller became the first woman to complete an England-to-Australia flight when she flew with RAF pilot Bill Lancaster who was attemptting to set a long distance flying record.
+Miller became an aviator in her own right, competing in the famous "Powder Puff Derby" of 1929.
+In 1930, she was presumed dead when her plane when down in storm on route from Havana to Miami, however, Miller was able to land safely in the Bahamas.
+She came to public attention again when Lancaster was accused of killing Haden Clarke, a male American writer, for whom Miller had left him.

+Early life

+Jessie Maude Beveridge was born in 1901 Southern Cross, Western Australia, the eldest of three children of Maude and Charles Beveridge, a bank manager.
+She married George Keith Miller in 1919 when she was 18.

 England to Australia

-In 1927 while visiting London from her native Australia, Miller met, helped finance, and flew with R.A.F. officer Bill Lancaster in his Avro Avian Red Rose, on an attempt to set a long distance flying record from England to Australia.
+In 1927 while visiting London from her native Australia, Miller met, helped finance, and flew with Royal Air Force officer Bill Lancaster in his Avro Avian Red Rose, on an attempt to set a long distance flying record from England to Australia.
 At the time it was one of the longest flights made in such a small aircraft, although they were overtaken en route by Bert Hinkler in another Avian.
 Bad weather forced them down in Sumatra, but they continued on, and after 159 days she finally arrived as the first woman to complete an England-to-Australia flight.
 Although 24 hours late, a huge crowd greeted them on arrival in Darwin, and on their subsequent tour around Australia.

-In 1928 Lancaster and Miller moved to the United States on the promise of a Hollywood movie which was never made.
+In 1928, Lancaster and Miller moved to the United States on the promise of a Hollywood movie which was never made.
 Miller became an aviator in her own right, competing in the famous "Powder Puff Derby" of 1929.

 Three years after Miller's pioneering flight, the first solo England – Australia flight by a woman was made in 1930 by Amy Johnson.

+In 1930, she set the cross country East-West record for a flight by a woman from California to New York.
+The record was bested by Ruth Nichols Rye in December 1930.
+The same month, Miller was in the news when she hadn't been heard from 4 days after taking off from Havana, en route to Miami.
+Miller, however, was able to force land on the Bahamian island of Andros.